What Is Spoliation Of Evidence?

 The best way to avoid any issues with spoliation, digital or otherwise, is to have a comprehensive strategy for managing litigation holds.
 You’re less likely to make a mistake or overlook a file during eDiscovery if you have a reliable system in place.

 Legal counsel should also stress to clients the importance of preserving all potentially relevant data in its original form.
 Deleting or altering files or documents, even unintentionally, could be considered destruction of evidence and result in sanctions or worse.
 For example: do not open client data in your native outlook account.
-This could result in altering metadata that is crucial to understand the responsiveness of each document.
+This could result in altering metadata which is crucial to understand the responsiveness of each document.

 To make sure all of your bases are covered, it’s a good idea to have eDiscovery software that takes all of the guesswork out of data collection, preservation, and production.
-You can mitigate potential risks and take headache out of the discovery process.
+You can mitigate potential risks and take the headache out of the discovery process.

 If you found this article interesting, be sure to subscribe you and your team to our monthly blog distribution email.
 This email list is solely for blog distribution purposes and we promise to only send one email per month.
 To subscribe, simply scroll down and fill out the "Subscribe" form below the comment box.